daaronr/micro-giving-pub/osborne_notes_britt/osborne_discuss_britt.md

 *A: I think this needs more explanation.
 They are being very concise...*

-Britt's New comment: I agree...
+Britt's New comment: I agree that they are being very concise...
 There are a lot of maths knowledge that the authors 'assumed' the students to have known in advance which are quite challenging for me.
-However, your master students may have a better maths background compare to me since I am still a second year student.
-Perphas
+However, your master students may have a better maths background compare to me since I am currently a second year student.
+Perphas this book would be easier for me after my third year.

 > Given a set X, a choice problem for X is a nonempty subset of X